defenseunicorns/compliance-auditor/docs/reference/domains/file-domain.md

 # File Domain
-The File domain allows for validation of arbitrary file contents.
+The File domain allows for validation of arbitrary file contents from a list of supported file types.
 The file domain can evaluate local files and network files.
 Files are copied to a temporary directory for evaluation and deleted afterwards.

 ## Specification
 The File domain specification accepts a descriptive name for the file as well as its path.
-The names must be unique.
+The filenames and descriptive names must be unique.

 ```yaml
 domain: